MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 >
 > - **Performance targets** Determine the acceptable training time and retrain frequency for your model.
 Setting a clear target for training time, along with testing, will help you determine the compute resources, CPU vs. GPU, and CPU SKUs, required to meet the training time goal.
 >
 > - **Performance targets** Define the acceptable performance targets for your deployed models including response time, requests per second, error rate, and uptime.
-Performance targets, such as these, act as a benchmark for your deployed model’s efficiency.
+Performance targets, such as these, act as a benchmark for your deployed model's efficiency.
 Targets can help you make CPU vs. GPU determinations, CPU SKU choices, and scaling requirements.
 >
 > - **Meet capacity requirements** Choose the right compute resources for model training.
 >
 > - **Meet capacity requirements** Choose the right compute resources for model deployments.
 >
-> - **Meet capacity requirements** Choose deployment environments that have autoscaling capabilities that allow you to scale to meet demand.
+> - **Meet capacity requirements** Choose deployment environments that have autoscaling capabilities that allow you to add and remove capacity to as demand fluctuates.
 >
 > - **Achieve and sustain performance** Continuously monitor the performance of your deployed models, review results and take appropriate actions.
 Follow the guidance in [monitor performance of models deployed to production](/azure/machine-learning/how-to-monitor-model-performance).
 >